run-llama/multi-agent-concierge/README.md

 ## What's next

-We think there's some novel stuff in here: coordinating multiple agents "speaking" simultaneously, creating implicit "chains" of agents through natural language instructions, using a "continuation" agent to manage those chains, and using a global state this way.
+We think there's some novel stuff in here: coordinating multiple agents "speaking" simultaneously, sharing a global state and chat history between agents, and using human approval for tool calls.
 We're excited to see what you do with the patterns we've laid out here.